 The below video captures the essence of the Straw Man fallacy.

 The Congressman wants to cut funding for the attack submarine program.
 I disagree entirely.
 I do not understand how he can be so irresponsible and leave us defenseless like that.

 The assault on the Congressman’s character is far off base.
-The Congressman knows that the defense budget is finite and prefers spending scarce dollars on more effective defense systems unlike the already obsolete attack submarines.
+The Congressman knows that the defense budget is finite and prefers spending scarce dollars on more effective defense systems that are unlike the already obsolete attack submarines.

-3. The Fallacy of Faulty Analogy (very common on the LSAT)
+3. The Fallacy of Faulty Analogy

 The logic behind analogies is this: All X does Y. This does Y. Therefore, this must also be an X. Here’s an example of a Faulty Analogy fallacy: